dmathijs/c-7.0-in-a-nutshell/chapters/chapter 3/notes.md

 object _(System.Object)_ is the ultimate base calss for all types any type can be upcast to object.
 A stack is LIFO.

 Int can also be casted to an object (even though being a value type).
-This feature of C# is calle dtype unification.
+This feature of C# is called **type unification**.

 When you cast between a value type and an object, the CLR must perform some special work to bridge the difference in semantics between reference and value type.
 This process is called boxing and unboxing.